rah0029/Quantium_Internship/README.md

 - Analyzed the effect of affluence on purchasing behavior, highlighting the popularity of larger pack sizes and premium brands among affluent customers.
 Result: Suggested seasonal and targeted promotional strategies for affluent demographics and premium products to optimize revenue potential.

+## Conclusion
+This internship project provided hands-on experience in data preparation, experimentation, and data-driven strategy formulation for the retail sector.
+The insights gained contributed to actionable recommendations, reinforcing the importance of targeted marketing and layout optimization to improve customer engagement and sales performance.

 ## Technologies Used
 Languages: Python
 Libraries: Pandas, NumPy, Matplotlib, Seaborn
 Tools: Jupyter Notebook, Git